-- After a hard reset, this is set to Power-on-reset security level (PORSL), which allows for CPUs that do not support TrustZone. - After a soft reset, this is set to pending_CSL, if PPROT[1]==0, otherwise it is set to 1.
-For this to be effective, there must be a memory-protection controller included in the system (not part of Ethos[TM]-U55).
+- After a hard reset, this is set to Power-on-reset security level (PORSL), which allows for CPUs that do not support TrustZone. - After a soft reset, this is set to pending\CSL, if PPROT[1]==0, otherwise it is set to 1.
+For this to be effective, there must be a memory-protection controller included in the system.